Board / Executive Questions

 How does this work alongside existing teams and partners?

-What if we already tried AI and it didn’t work?
+What if we already tried AI, automation, or transformation and it did not work?

-What if our organization operating model is already fragmented — broken workflows, scattered data, inconsistent processes?
+What if our operating model is already fragmented?